Anserin/Bad-Date-Reporter/README.md

 ### Where to Access the Project

-By clicking the "view" button you will access the section of the app we are using as our project submission.
+By clicking the "report" button you will access the section of the app we are using as our project submission.